Legendav007/AlgoForge/CONTRIBUTING.md

 ### Step 2: Choose an Algorithm

 1. Browse the existing folders and check whether the algorithm you want to add already exists.
-2. If it exists, **do not duplicate it**.
+2. If it exists, do **not duplicate** it.
 You may improve documentation or add missing explanations.
 3. If it does not exist, create a new folder under the appropriate category.
 4. Create an **Issue** describing the algorithm you want to work on and wait until it is assigned.